 All participants provided written informed consent for FGDs and KIIs and for audio recording: there were no refusals.
 At the end of each KII and FGD, the research team (all external to the context) summarised key points for the participants.
 All FGDs were conducted in an environment where participants could express themselves comfortably.
 FGDs and all the KIIs in Pune were conducted in Marathi; whereas, the KIIs at the state and national levels were conducted in English.
 Interviews and FGDs conducted in Marathi were transcribed in Marathi and translated into English.

 Non-participant observation of eight ANMs at their workplaces (conducted by TP) focused on three areas: (i) clinical skills; (ii) management and organisational skills; and (iii) record keeping and reporting skills (see Supporting Information).
 Only activities of ANMs that did not involve intimate procedures were observed.
 While observing ANMs’ activities in the field, the research team assumed “non-participant observer” roles, meaning that the team did not participate in the activities and discussions of ANMs, as the sole purpose was to observe ANMs at their work places.
 We also sought consent from the community participants who received services from the ANMs observed.
-Observations took 45-60 min and the observation data were recorded through note-taking (S4 Guide for observation).
+Observations took 45-60 min and the observation data were recorded through note-taking (S4 Guide).
 In total, eight ANMs were observed at their workplaces.
 Data from the observations were used to triangulate/ corroborate and visualise the situations and challenge findings that emerged from KIIs and FGDs.

 All transcribed data were anonymised and labelled according to the characteristics of participants.
 The transcribed FGDs and KIIs material were analysed thematically by the research team.
 Two researchers (TP and SN) first coded the data independently and compared and collated the codes systematically, using a realist lens.
 SK and VP then checked the initial coding frameworks produced by TP and SN.
 Transcripts and field notes were imported into MS Word and MS Excel for analysis.
 The data were coded initially using open codes which were then compared to the theoretical framework.
 After construction of a preliminary coding scheme, each code was examined in detail and further refined into categories.

 A framework (composed of context, mechanisms and outcomes) was developed in which categories/sub-themes were allocated a column and used to code data.
 Each participant was allocated a row in the matrix.
-Thematic visual maps were generated using Mind Genius® Business Version 6 to display key patterns and findings, by each of the main thematic areas (S5 Themes and sub-themes).
+Thematic visual maps were generated using Mind Genius® Business Version 6 to display key patterns and findings, by each of the main thematic areas (S5 Appendix).
 During this stage, the validity of the themes and whether they accurately represented the data were ensured among four researchers (TP, SN, SK, VP).
 Notes were taken during non-participant observation.
 They were further corroborated with findings from the FGDs and KIIs.
 We used qualitative content analysis [17].
 A realist lens of Pawson and Tilley (context, mechanisms and outcomes) was applied for presenting results.

 The study was approved by the ethics review boards of the Foundation for Research in Community Health (FRCH) (IREC-2017/22/02) and the Liverpool School of Tropical Medicine (LSTM) (17-012).